 As of 1st January 2019, the Carbon Club will be expected to be independent with its own financing model.
-That will be the second half of 2018, the work will consist of organising three meetings, building an online platform and recruiting paying members.
+That will be the 'proof of the pudding' for the network's added value.
+In the second half of 2018, the work will consist of organising three meetings, building an online platform and recruiting paying members.